OPEN-NEXT/OKH-LOSH/Wikibase_Qs.md

   - which (costly) licenses are required?
   - what does it cost me to enter?
     (so comparing the required with the existent licenses on my side)

+## derived competency questions (unsorted)

+- Is or has this OSH Module been used in other OSH Modules?
+If yes, which?
+- Which OSH Modules fulfill are part of this function category x?
+- Which software is required to modify the technical documetation of this OSH Module/POSH?
+- Has this OSH Module been certfied in any way?
+Is it using specific standards?

 # Question Pool / longlist